ICEDYOURTEA/National/README.md

-Hey, National here.
+Hi.

 I mainly play ponytown and roblox.
 If im not on either, im on discord. if im not on discord just dm me and ill talk

-What do i like? i like ena sometimes, tmc sometimes, pressure sometimes, kp sometimes, used to like forsaken, currently liking classic games + blocktales (work at a pizza place, natural disaster)
+What do i like? i like ena sometimes, tmc sometimes, pressure sometimes, kp sometimes, used to like forsaken, currently liking classic games + blocktales (work at a pizza place, natural disaster) , and Roblox myths.

 personality? ew. eewww.. ok so im just usually calm but if you piss me off im not afraid to say it.